Ravilaksh/Walmart_capstone_project/README.md

 # Walmart_capstone_project

-This project is to forecast the weekly sales of 45 Walmart store across the United states.
-The complete explanation of the project and case study are mentioned on Walmart_capstone_project.pdf, have a look into it.
+This project aims to forecast the weekly sales of 45 Walmart stores across the United States.
+For a comprehensive explanation of the project and detailed case study, please refer to the document titled "Walmart_capstone_project.pdf."
+Thank you for your time and consideration...
-Thanks for your timing...